Factbox: The Brexit compromise that helped send PM May back to Brussels

 3. Alternative backstop arrangements, along the lines of those put forward by Malthouse.

+The organizers of the Malthouse Compromise have been meeting Brexit minister Steven Barclay and government officials to flesh out the plan in the hope May will adopt it and present it to EU negotiators.

+“It’s clear that a lot of government time and effort and brainpower is being invested in exploring this,” a second lawmaker involved in the plan told reporters.

-Tuesday’s vote in parliament allows May to present a united front in the hope of persuading Brussels to reopen the deal, but it is not specific about what she must change.
-This raises the risk that the peace deal in the party is only temporary.
+The Jan.
+29 vote in parliament allows May to present a united front in the hope of persuading Brussels to reopen the deal, but it is not specific about what she must change.
+This raises the risk that the Conservative peace deal is temporary.

 A chorus of EU voices has dismissed the prospect of renegotiating the legal text governing Britain’s withdrawal, which was signed off by all 27 other EU countries last year.